Apamela/blog/README.md

 ## By pamela
 ## Description
-This is the blog project where we allow the pleople to post there blog or the quotes and to access on it by signup there emails and passwords .
+This is the blog project where we allow the pleople to post there blog or the quotes and to access on it by signup there  by using emails and passwords .
 ## Installation Requirements
 Clone this repository and navigate to the folder.
 Run the following commands to allow functionality of the app:-